Sho670/Automated-Sales-ETL-Pipeline/README.md

 ## <p style="font-size: 35px;">🚀🚀 Working Design:</p>

-This architecture is popular because it separates raw data, processing logic, and business-ready output into different layers.
+This architecture is choosen because it separates raw data, processing logic, and business-ready output into different layers.
 That makes the pipeline easier to scale, maintain, test, and debug.